-Why it’s interesting: This rumor is based on one anonymous source that reported Amazon had discussions about offering insurance in conjunction with its connected home devices.
+Why it’s interesting: This rumor is based on an anonymous source that reported Amazon had discussions about offering insurance in conjunction with its connected home devices.
 However, none of Amazon’s existing investments or products tie to home insurance, at least in the US.
-While the company has made insurtech investments in India (including Acko) and a partnership in the EU to offer Amazon Protect, acting as more than a distributor of existing home insurance products would seem unlikely.
+While the company has made insurtech investments in India (such as in Acko) and a partnership in the EU to offer Amazon Protect, acting as more than a distributor of existing home insurance products seems unlikely.

 Rumor: Amazon is getting into mortgages